Vorkuta: Climate

 Vorkuta has a subarctic climate (Köppen Dfc) with short cool summers and very cold, long, and snowy winters.
 The average February temperature is about -20 C, and in July it is about +13 C. Vorkuta's climate is influenced both by its distance from the North Atlantic and the proximity to the Arctic Ocean, bringing cold air in spring.
 This extends winters well into May and hinders the characteristic interior Russian summer warmth from reaching the city but for rare instances.
-In spite of this, Vorkuta has less severe winters than areas a lot further south in Siberia courtesy of the minor maritime moderation that reaches it.
+In spite of this, Vorkuta has less severe winters than areas much further south in Siberia courtesy of the minor maritime moderation that reaches it.
 This also means that temperatures below -50 C have never been recorded in any winter month but December.
 During the winter, above-freezing temperatures are rare, but have occurred in all 12 months.
-With winters being humid, snowfall is a lot more common than in areas further east and a sizeable snow pack is built up each year.
+With winters being humid, snowfall is much more common than in areas further east and a sizeable snow pack is built up each year.
 Due to the moderately warm summers, Vorkuta lies below the Arctic tree line.

 The polar day in Vorkuta lasts from May 30 to July 14, the polar night lasts from December 17 to 27.